NEW Bernedoodle puppies!

 Do you have any puppies available now?
 Puppies that we have are typically all spoken for before or shortly after being born.
-Best to get in on a waitlist, we are currently accepting deposits for puppies that will be available in the Fall and Winter.
+Best to get in on a waitlist.
 See "Upcoming / New Litters" page for updates.

 When are the next litters due?
-Please see updates on the Home Page.
-We will be having F1 Goldendoodles, F1 Bernedoodles and Multi gen doodles
+Please see updates on the Home Page.and Upcoming / Available Page.

 Do you own your breeding dogs?
 Yes, all dogs we breed are owned and either live here with us or are in a loving guardian home.

 When do puppies get picked up?
 Add 8 weeks after birth for timing when puppies can leave here for new homes.
 Add 1-2 weeks if you decide to participate in the "Puppy Boot Camp".
 Your puppy goes home on the same day as Boot Camp.
 If you do not opt for Boot Camp, your puppy must be picked up on the day he/she turns 8 weeks old.

 What is the process of getting a puppy?
 Initially a visit here is required -there is a lot to know about a puppy especially for those who have never had a puppy.
 A deposit is required to secure a pick position in a litter.
 Puppies are then picked in order of deposits received at 6 weeks of age.
 Balance is due at puppy selection.
 If participating in the training program, the training fee of $400.00 is due day of pick up.

 How much do puppies cost?
 Current pricing is on the main page.

 Can we come to visit the puppies?
 If you are participating in boot camp, two visits are allowed.
 Due to the overwhelming number of visits, we no longer allow for visits of the litter between your initial visit and puppy selection.
 ALL visits are by APPOINTMENT ONLY.